-DIVERSITY STATEMENT
+DIGNITY STATEMENT

-Perry Township Schools is dedicated to fostering an environment which promotes education and wellbeing regardless of ability, age, appearance, gender, nationality, race, religion, sexual orientation, and socio-economic status.
-All educational programs, activities, and interactions are enriched by celebrating uniqueness as well as commonalities.
-Respect for human diversity will be encouraged, followed, and enforced by Perry Township schools.
-Additionally, Perry Township Schools is committed to equal opportunity and does not discriminate on the basis of age, race, color, religion, sex, disabling conditions, or national origin including limited English proficiency.
+Perry Township Schools is committed to recognizing the dignity of all individuals by fostering a respectful and supportive environment regardless of ability, age, appearance, gender, nationality, race, religion, sexual orientation, or socio-economic background.
+Our educational programs, activities, and interactions are enriched by recognizing and appreciating the unique qualities and shared experiences of every person.
+Perry Township Schools upholds a standard of respect for all members of the community and ensures that this principle is reflected in our policies and practices.
+The district also remains firmly committed to providing equal opportunity and does not discriminate on the basis of age, race, color, religion, sex, disabilities, or national origin, including limited English proficiency.
 (District Bylaws & Policy 2260)